blewjy/slate/source/includes/deployments.md

 | `personnel`          | Array  | Array of user IDs of the personnel involved in the deployment                      |
 | `purpose`            | String | Description of the purpose of deployment                                           |

 A deployment that has been successfully updated will return a response with a `"success": true` body and a `200 OK` status.
+Response body will also contain the updated `deployment` object.

 <div></div>